Library Reform Group

 PCL Holds Reception at Smith Hill Library

-Filed under: 1 — LibraryReformer @ 9:26 pm
+Filed under: 1 — Patricia @ 9:26 pm

 PCL held a reception at Smith Hill Library on January 20th to introduce members of the Providence Delegation of the General Assembly to our Executive Director Anne Robinson and the rest of our administrative staff.
 We wanted to thank the Delegation for its support last year in helping PCL take over the operation of the nine neighborhood libraries in Providence, and we also wanted to bring the Delegation members up to date on our achievements thus far–as well as our needs.